 Tank Bigsby's High School Highlights

-The sudden and bitter departure of 2019’s leading rusher JaTarvious Whitlow leaves a massive hole to fill — As of August 5, Whitlow still hadn’t found a new team.
-The obvious replacement is sophomore D.J.
-Williams, who only tallied 84 total carries as a true freshman despite putting 130 rushing yards on LSU’s defense.
-Mark-Antony Richards, Shaun Shivers and Harold Joiner will also be in the mix, but Bigsby is the breakout candidate of this deep backfield group next year.
+The sudden and bitter departure of 2019's leading rusher JaTarvious Whitlow left a massive hole to fill -- Whitlow transferred to Western Illinois in the FCS for the 2020 season.
+The obvious replacement was sophomore D.J.
+Williams, who only tallied 84 total carries as a true freshman despite putting 130 rushing yards on LSU's defense.
+Mark-Antony Richards, Shaun Shivers and Harold Joiner will also be in the mix, but Bigsby was the breakout candidate of this deep backfield group.

-Standing 6-foot and weighing around 210 pounds, the true freshman phenom arrived on campus in January before the COVID-19 outbreak affected the spring football schedule.
-Tank wasted no time making noise, and he is setting lofty goals for his collegiate career.
+Standing 6-foot and weighing around 210 pounds, Bigsby arrived on campus in January 2020 before the COVID-19 outbreak affected the spring football schedule.
+Tank wasted no time making noise and setting lofty goals for his collegiate career.

 "I want to win a natty.
 I want to win a Heisman," Bigsby said.